kubernetes/community/contributors/guide/first-contribution.md

 [issues labeled as a good first issue] to see who is looking for help.
 Those interested in contributing without writing code can also find ideas in the [Non-Code Contributions Guide].

+{{< note >}}
+Although contributions are welcome, beware that every pull request creates work for maintainers and costs for testing it.
+Fixing *linter warnings* is often *not* worth it because the existing code is fine.
+Always discuss with maintainers first before creating such PRs.
+{{< /note >}}

 ### Find a good first topic